 What is haemophilia?

-There are two types of haemophilia.
+There are 2 types of haemophilia.

 Some people have mild haemophilia, while others are more severely affected.

-Symptoms or signs of haemophilia
+The main signs of haemophilia are:

 - easy bruising from an early age